nginxinc/nginx-gateway-fabric/SECURITY.md

 ## Supported Versions

-We advise users to run the most recent release of the NGINX Kubernetes Gateway.
+We advise users to run the most recent release of the NGINX Gateway Fabric.
 A table with the supported versions can be found in the [README](README.md#technical-specifications).

 ## Reporting a Vulnerability